-Shrimp Foil Packs are quick to make yet the are brimming with bright fresh flavor.
-And to think I was once a shrimp hater.
+Shrimp and Asparagus Foil Packs are quick to make yet the are brimming with bright fresh flavor.
+And to think I was once a shrimp hater!

-It’s recipes like so (and these Shrimp Boil Foil Packets and these Shrimp and Couscous Foil Packets with Avocado Salsa) that finally made me change my ways.
-When it’s flavored right and cooked right and sign me up!
+It’s recipes like this grilled shrimp in foil (and these Shrimp Boil Foil Packets and these Shrimp and Couscous Foil Packets with Avocado Salsa) that finally made me into a shrimp lover.
+When it’s flavored right and cooked right, sign me up!

 Let’s just put it this way, you neeeeed these Shrimp and Asparagus Foil Packs with Garlic Lemon Butter Sauce in your life!
 The flavors are spot on delicious and clean up couldn’t be easier!